MediaComem/comem-archidep/ex/sftp-deployment.md

 $> sudo mysql_secure_installation
 ```

-Once is is done, you can reconfigure MySQL to use passwordless
+Once it is done, you can reconfigure MySQL to use passwordless
-[socket authentication][mysql-socket-auth] (it will ask you for the MySQL root
+[socket authentication][mysql-socket-auth] (it will ask you for the MySQL `root`
-password you just defined):
+password you have just defined):

 ```bash
 $> sudo mysql -p